The most expensive countries for car owners index 2024

 Cars can be a necessity.
 For others, driving is a taste of freedom, mobility and adventure.
 Whether you love your car or simply need one, there’s no escaping that vehicles cost money to buy and own.

-Fuel, maintenance, taxes and registration, insurance, parking fees, depreciation – there’s a host of factors that can see your car impact your wallet.
+Fuel, maintenance, taxes and registration, car insurance, parking fees, depreciation – there’s a host of factors that can see your car impact your wallet.

-As experts in car insurance, we looked at the cost of car ownership in 26 different countries in 2023.
+As experts in comprehensive car insurance, we looked at the cost of car ownership in 26 different countries in 2023.
 This year, we’re revisiting these countries to see what’s changed, and which countries are now the most expensive to own a vehicle.

 a white sports car driving on a mountain road